GoogleChromeLabs/web-audio-samples/src/audio-worklet/free-queue/src/interface/README.md

 	-o {output_file_name.js}
 ```

-The following is the example usage of this interface.
+The following is an example usage of this interface.

 1. Create an instance of FreeQueue in the C code.
 2. Get the pointer from the C FreeQueue instance.